au-cs-infovis-spring26/au-cs-infovis-spring26.github.io/docs/finalproject.markdown

 While this section will not be as complete as in your design document, you should begin to discuss what has been done in this area.
 Find at least 3 significant projects or papers and describe how they are relevant to your topic.
 Your related work section can include both academic work, examples from class, and any relevant commercial tools.
 You do not have to go into great detail here, just make it clear that you have looked around and started to get a sense for what has been done before.

 ### Initial Sketches
-Your team is also submitting a design document that should plans for applying information visualization techniques we have discussed in class to your proposed data set.
+You are also submitting a design document that should plans for applying information visualization techniques we have discussed in class to your proposed data set.
 This document primarily consists of an exploration of the design space for creating a visualization from your data.
-To complete this, you and your team will follow the [Five Design Sheet](http://fds.design/) process that we will discuss in class.
+To complete this, you will follow the [Five Design Sheet](http://fds.design/) process that we will discuss in class.
 Each sheet serves a specific purpose.
 Note: You do not have to use the templates that are provided, but your individual pages should contain the same general content.

 #### Sheet 1: Brainstorming